developerstephanieb/latex_reference/01_fundamentals/01_syntax.md

 - **Line Breaks**: A single line break is also treated as a space.

-- **Blank Line**: One or more blank lines signal the end of a paragraph and the start of a new one.
+- **Blank Lines**: One or more blank lines signal the end of a paragraph and the start of a new one.

-Manual commands can also control spacing and breaks.
+Commands also control spacing and breaks.

 - `\\` or `\newline`: Forces a line break.